New York Roads - Bronx River Pkwy.

 SB at Exit 11.
 I can't even come up with a joke explanation for this.

-This is at the northern end of the Bronx River Parkway, at... no, NY 22.
+This is at the northern end of Bronx River Parkway, at... no, NY 22.
 A common error, repeated on I-287.

-NY 22 and the Taconic never meet, but the Bronx River Parkway will take you there very quickly, here at the circle between the two Parkways.
+NY 22 and the Taconic never meet, but Bronx River Parkway will take you there very quickly, here at the circle between the two Parkways.

 Looking north from the Bronx River Pkwy./Taconic Pkwy. circle at the dam containing the Kensico Reservoir.
-It's this dam that stops the Bronx River Parkway, because there's not enough room among the lake, the surrounding trees, and NY 22 to stick a parkway.
+It's this dam that stops Bronx River Parkway, because there's not enough room among the lake, the surrounding trees, and NY 22 to stick a parkway.

 Exit 2 to I-278, the Bruckner Expressway